 Although recruitment and hiring processes may vary from organization to organization, one thing should remain the same: always be transparent with the candidates.

 Give them feedback on the process’s current status and whether they’ve been approved or not.
 If necessary, don’t hesitate to explain why they weren’t chosen this time, how they can improve, and even why the process was canceled if that’s the case.

 Not only is this polite and ethical, but will also leave the door open if the candidate was not ideal for the current opportunity, but might be a good fit for another job position in the future.
 In addition, the candidate will leave with a good impression of your company, keeping them interested if any opportunity comes up.

-Next steps and improvements for your recruiting process
+Next steps: improving your recruiting process

 There are also other points to consider during the recruiting process.
 One of them is the importance of building a recruitment process aligned with your culture.
 It will be important for the entire Employee Journey (check our guide to learn more about this topic).
 And, of course, tips to optimize your recruitment and hiring processes will always be welcome.